coniferousdyer/Botforces/README.md

 ## Future Plans

 * Contest Reminders
-* Switching to an SQL-based database system to store data
+* Switching to an SQLite3 database system to store data
 * Refactoring the code and distributing it for better maintainability

 <b>NOTE:</b> This is still in progress, and may not be complete.
 I'm open to PRs, so if you would like to change, improve or add something, feel free to make a PR!